-- Chief Executive Officer of Russia-based jeans brand Gloria Jeans from November 2018 until November 2019 - Director of Sweden-based designer sock and underwear brand Happy Socks AB from January 2018 until November 2019 - President and Chief Executive Officer of Victoria's Secret, a division of publicly-traded national retailer L Brands, Inc., from July 2006 until February 2016 - President and Chief Executive Officer of Victoria's Secret Direct, the brand's catalogue and e-commerce arm, from May 2000 until July 2006 - Served for 10 years in various executive roles including President and Chief Executive Officer of Neiman Marcus Direct, the direct marketing division of luxury brand retailer Neiman Marcus Group - · Served as an advisor to several retailers and technology companies - Director of FULLBEAUTY Brands from July 2016 to September 2018 - Director of Nationwide Children's Hospital, Inc., including as Chairman of the Board of its Research Institute, from 2012 to 2018 - Formerly served on the Baker Retailing Center Industry Advisory Board at Wharton School at the University of Pennsylvania - Director of the University of Oklahoma Foundation, where she serves as the Chair of the Audit Committee and a member of the Investment Committee - · Bachelor's degree from the University of Oklahoma
+- Chief Executive Officer of Russia-based jeans brand Gloria Jeans from November 2018 until November 2019 - Director of Sweden-based designer sock and underwear brand Happy Socks AB from January 2018 until November 2019 Dravident and Chief Evenutive Officer of Victoria's Secret a division of publicly traded national retailers.
+Branda Lag. from - President and Chief Executive Officer of Victoria's Secret, a division of publicly-traded national retailer L Brands, Inc., from July 2006 until February 2016 Devident and Objef Executive Officer of Victoria's Constraints of the secret se - President and Chief Executive Officer of Victoria's Secret Direct, the brand's catalogue and e-commerce arm, from May 2000 until July 2006 - Served for 10 years in various executive roles including President and Chief Executive Officer of Neiman Marcus Direct, the direct marketing division of luxury brand retailer Neiman Marcus Group - · Served as an advisor to several retailers and technology companies - Director of FULLBEAUTY Brands from July 2016 to September 2018 - Director of Nationwide Children's Hospital, Inc., including as Chairman of the Board of its Research Institute, from 2012 to 2018 - Formerly served on the Baker Retailing Center Industry Advisory Board at Wharton School at the University of Pennsylvania - Director of the University of Oklahoma Foundation, where she serves as the Chair of the Audit Committee and a member of the Investment Committee - · Bachelor's degree from the University of Oklahoma

-Ms. Turney's qualifications include executive and/or Board-level experience in the retail industry, including as an executive officer of a Fortune 500 fashion retailer, loyalty, marketing and digital/ e-commerce expertise, global operations experience, service on public company Boards, including as a member of public company Compensation and Nominating and Corporate Governance Committees, financial expertise and executive leadership at companies operating in industries relevant to our business
+Ms. Turney's qualifications include executive and/or Board-level experience in the retail industry, including as an executive officer of a Fortune 500 fashion retailer, loyalty, marketing and digital/e-commerce expertise, global operations experience, service on public company Boards, including as a member of public company Compensation and Nominating and Corporate Governance Committees, financial expertise and executive leadership at companies operating in industries relevant to our business